krzentner/language-world/data/text-davinci-003/goal_md/handle-press-2.md

     Steps:  1.
-Put gripper above handle  2.
-Push gripper down  3.
-Push handle down The robot should put the gripper above the handle.
+Put gripper above the handle  2.
+Drop gripper around the handle  3.
+Push the handle down First, we need to put the gripper above the handle.
-    - When the robot's gripper is not above the handle, move the robot's gripper until the robot's gripper is above the handle
+    - When the robot's gripper is not vertically aligned with handle, move the robot's gripper until the robot's gripper is vertically aligned with the handle
-    If the gripper isn't on the handle, it can push down on the handle.
+    Once the gripper is lined up, we can move it down and around the handle to grab it.
-    - When the robot's gripper is above the handle and the robot's gripper is not near the handle, move the robot's gripper until the robot's gripper is near the handle
+    - When the robot's gripper is vertically aligned with handle and the robot's gripper is not around handle, move the robot's gripper until the robot's gripper is around the handle
-    Now that the gripper is on the handle it can push it down.
+    Now that the gripper is around the handle, we can just push the handle down.
-    - When the robot's gripper is near the handle and the handle is above the robot's gripper, move the robot's gripper until the handle is below the robot's gripper
+    - When the robot's gripper is around handle, move the robot's gripper until the robot's gripper is forward aligned with the handle